-The functionality of the app is borderline with the definition of software as a medical device category I. In order to err in the side of caution, the app will search for CE marking accreditation and will follow the MHRA guidance.
+The functionality of the app is borderline with the definition of software as a medical device category I. In order to err in the side of caution, the app will search for UKCA marking accreditation and will follow the MHRA guidance.

-The app will be launched under the six month MHRA 'Exemption from device regulation during COVID-19', however, for continuity of the app after the six month period, it is essential that sufficient anonymous metrics are collected to demonstrate the efficiency of the app primary function, and for attaining CE accreditation.
+The app was launched under the six month MHRA 'Exemption from device regulation during COVID-19', however, for continuity of the app after the six month period, it is essential that sufficient anonymous metrics are collected to demonstrate the efficiency of the app primary function, and for attaining CE accreditation.
+We are currently working towards demonstrating this efficiency and hope to attain CE accreditation in the future.